 I strongly urge you to get an electric soaker with vibration.
 There is some magic that happens when you apply vibration, it help to break down scar tissue.
 I soak in hot water for 20 minutes everyday and than massage it with arnica oil.
-This oil have great nerve medicinal properties and it is also used for diabetic nerve pain.
-Another excellent product is the Dr Christopher’s Formula Complete Tissue and Bone Ointment.
+This oil have great nerve healing medicinal properties and it is also used for diabetic nerve pain.
+Another excellent product is the Dr. Christopher’s Formula Complete Tissue and Bone Ointment.
 Massage the area vigorously with any of these products for a few minutes and every day after warm water soaking.

 After 2 years of suffering with a shard of glass on my foot I finally found some relief.
 I never thought a small shard of glass could cause so much trouble.
 The best way to prevent this from happening is to not step on a shard of glass in the first place.

 Broken glass does not travel to other areas

-One big fear people have is that broken glass piece can move inside the body and go to different areas, and eventually get into the blood stream – that does not happen due to the fast and effective scar tissue process.
+One big fear people have is that a broken glass piece will move inside the body and go to different areas, and eventually get into the blood stream – that does not happen due to the fast and effective scar tissue formation.

-The real danger is that if the glass is very big it can cause severe damage to your nerves and tendons but if the shard is very small it just get covered with scar tissue and stop at about 0.5 cm from the surface of the skin.
+The real danger is in the actual injury glass can cause, specially if is big.
+It can cause severe damage to your nerves and tendons but if the shard is very small it just get covered with scar tissue and stop at about 0.5 cm from the surface of your skin.

 - Management of Foreign Bodies in the Skin